Russian Academy of Sciences: Creation of the Academy

 The academy was a culmination of Emperor Peter the Great's inspiration from his tours to Western Europe and its higher education centers along with the beginning of his correspondence with Gottfried Leibniz, a philosopher, mathematician, and diplomat.
 Peter's Western European travels introduced him to the new inventions and ideas of the Enlightenment period.
-Leibniz was attracted to Peter's desire to promote education and science in Russia through modernization of the academic system as he had seen in Western Europe, although he couldn't get a meeting with Peter during Peter's first European tour.
+Leibniz was attracted to Peter's desire to promote education and science in Russia through modernization of the academic system as he had seen in Western Europe, although he could not get a meeting with Peter during Peter's first European tour.
 Leibniz did, however, begin correspondence with Peter's advisors where he discussed different plans to achieve the westernization of Russia.
 Leibniz suggested an education reform which divided schools, universities, and academies, as well as creating new academies and schools.
 Also, Leibniz suggested creating an arts and sciences institution with faculty consisting of leading foreign scholars.

-Following Leibniz's advice, Peter founded the St. Petersburg Academy of Science just before he died in January 1724 and the Senate decree of February 8, 1724 implemented the academy.
+Following Leibniz's advice, Peter founded the St. Petersburg Academy of Science a year before he died, in January 1724 and the Senate decree of February 8, 1724 implemented the academy.
 It was modeled after the centralized structure of the Paris Academy and the Berlin Academy of Sciences.
 These model institutions had led to an educated society of philosophical men, something Peter wanted in Russia.
 In particular, the Berlin Academy of Sciences was founded by Leibniz, exemplary of the influence which Leibniz had on the creation of the St Petersburg Academy of Science.
 The Paris Academy was administered directly by the King, which inspired Peter to make himself the supreme head of the St Petersburg Academy of Science, although there could be an academy president.